icgood/python-redis-multiwrite/README.md

 Then you can repeatedly run:

-    nosetests --where=tests --with-xcoverage --cover-erase --cover-package=redisxdc
+    nosetests --where=tests --with-xcoverage --cover-erase --cover-package=redismultiwrite

-To install the package `redisxdc` onto your system:
+To install the package `redismultiwrite` onto your system:

     sudo python setup.py install